 The job market in your chosen industry should be an important factor when considering where you’d like to go to school.
-As of October 2020, the top five industries in Michigan were transportation and warehousing, other services, goods-producing, information, and trade, transportation, and utilities.
+As of October 2020, the top industries in Michigan were transportation and warehousing, goods-producing services, and trade, transportation, and utilities.

 For many, the potential for career growth is vital when entering the job market.
 In Michigan, many of the fastest-growing careers are in the technology industry; however, opportunities abound across several sectors.
 As of 2016, Michigan’s fastest-growing careers for those with bachelor’s degrees were information security analysts, software application developers, actuaries, operations research analysts, and market research analysts.

 There are plenty of industries in Michigan that feature vast opportunities for those with a bachelor’s degree, which is clear to see when reviewing the state’s top employers.
 This list includes companies such as General Motors Co., Dow Chemical Co., MSU Tech, Henry Ford Hospital, and Soaring Eagle Casino & Resort.